 |DNP Project Plan I: Plan||NURS 993||2|

 |Nurse Executive Practicum II||NURS 827||3|

 |Health Care Acct., Law, and Ethics||BUS MGMT 727||Odd years, Fall only||3|

 |Health Care Adm. and Delivery Systems||BUS ADM 755||Even years, Fall only||3|

 |Managed Care and Integrated Health Networks||BUS ADM 757||Odd years, Spring only||3|

 |Economics of Health Care and Health Care Systems||NURS 711||Even years, Spring only||3|

 Prerequisites for the UWM DNP/MBA

-- completion of an upper-level undergraduate course in statistics (within the last five years) with a grade of B or higher;
+- Completion with a grade of B or higher in an upper-level undergraduate course in statistics within the last five years.

 The below courses are approved undergraduate statistics courses that qualify for the UW-Milwaukee Master of Nursing and Doctor of Nursing Practice program prerequisite.